roualdes/MATH131/week-04.md

 ## Your own data

-In this section, we'll learn about **file paths**.
+In this section, we'll learn about where/how files, such as a dataset, are stored on your computer and how to properly enter data into a spreadsheet for later data analyses.
+We begin with understanding **file paths**.
 File paths are not Python specific.
 A file path is like the URL of a specific file on your computer.
 Each file on your computer has an address and that address is called a file path.

 So far we've relied on a dataset that already exists on your machine.
 The main reason behind this is that file paths can be confusing at first.
 And so we've delayed this topic until near the end.
 Invariably, though, you will need to load your own dataset.

 To help you learn about file paths, we have set up a Colab notebook specific for practicing file paths.
 Please follow along in the Colab notebook [file-paths](https://colab.research.google.com/drive/12q0ostmi7b7LUFOv6srC2xBuN7y7Gz9g?usp=sharing).

-#### directories
+### directories

 All computers organize their files in **directories**, which are sometimes called **folders**.
-Think of directories as a specific drawer in which logically grouped files go.
+Think of a directory as a specific drawer in which logically grouped files go.

 Whenever you login to a computer, you should imagine that you are immediately (as if standing) within one of the many directories of that machine.
 Whichever directory you are currently in is called the **current working directory**.
 Sometimes the current working directory is abbreviated **cwd** or even just **wd**.
-Symbolically, the current working directory is written `.`.
+The current working directory is written `.`.

 From the current working directory, you can move up or down the directory hierachry.
 Which is to say directories can contain other directories, and